bhanu-sri/Myntra_WeforShe/README.md

+# Overview of Our Solutions (a website)
+Myntra - WeforShe Hackathon

-# Getting Started with Create React App
+- Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts